dignifiedalpaca/blog/README.md

 - To look at the "business logic", you can check the file `blog.ts`
 - The hono server and blog creation function are located in the `mod.ts`, `server.tsx` and `cli.ts` files.

-Note: If you want to customize the layout, you should deactivate the cache in your config.

 ### Method 3: Deno deploy

 To install smallblog using deno deploy, you just have to run `deployctl deploy --prod` in your blog's folder.